-The chair of the Board of a listed entity should be an independent Director and, in particular, should not be the same person as the CEO of the entity.
+The chair of the Board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.

 Dr. Warwick Tong was appointed to the Board on 4 May 2018 and was appointed as Chairman of the Board on 25 May 2018.
-Dr. Tong is not an independent Director and is not the same person as the CEO.
+Dr. Tong is now considered by the Board to be an independent Director and he is not the same person as the CEO.

 Dr. Tong has 20 years of international clinical, commercial, and drug development leadership experience in both the pharmaceutical and biotechnology industries and accordingly has particularly relevant expertise and experience to chair the Board.

-Although he is not an independent Director, the Board believes that Dr. Tongs' leadership will be of significant value to the Company through the clinical development phase of the Company's Focal Adhesion Kinase program.
+The Board believes that Dr. Tongs' leadership is of particularly significant value to the Company as it advances through its clinical development phase.

-A listed entity should have a program for inducting new Directors and provide appropriate professional development opportunities for Directors to develop and maintain the skills and knowledge needed to perform their role as Directors effectively
+A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.